 The General Meeting shall be held in Hässleholm, Malmö, Göteborg or Stockholm.

 Notice to a General Meeting must be issued by placing an advertisement in Post- och Inrikes Tidningar and on the Company’s website.
 An advertisement that the notice has gone out shall be published in Dagens Industri.

-Shareholders who wish to participate in a General Meeting are to be listed in the printout or another version of the entire shareholders’ register five weekdays before the meeting, and also notify the company by no later than 4:00 p.m. on the date stipulated in the notice.
-The latter date may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve, and may not be earlier than the fifth weekdays before the meeting.
+Shareholders who wish to participate in a General Meeting are to be listed in the printout or another version of the entire shareholders’ register on the record date of the General Meeting in accordance with the Swedish Companies Actand also notify the company by no later than on the date stipulated in the notice.
+The latter date may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve, and may not be earlier than the fifth weekday before the meeting.